 -

-People has information about Multicians.
+The People category provides information about 2047 Multicians.

-- Multicians (multicians.html) (tier 2 page, generated from loadm.sql)
+- Multicians (tier 2 page, generated from loadm.sql) Almost 600K.

 - don't xref terms to glossary, makes it too big.